 No, the Deposit must be retained by us as stakeholder for both parties until the sale is closed.

-We cannot release it to you until the transaction is completed.
+We cannot release it to you until the transaction is completed or must refund it if the sale does not go through.